hsaghir/hsaghir.github.io/src/pages/research.md

 ---
 layout: ../layouts/PageLayout.astro
 title: Research
-description: Selected publications and the questions I keep coming back to.
+description: Publications and current work on LLM evaluation, agent systems, NLP, and production ML.
 ---

-A few questions I keep returning to: how do we know a learned system is doing what we think it's doing?
-When do very different-looking methods turn out to be the same thing underneath?
-And how do we design tooling (evaluation, agents, interfaces) so that the answers to those questions stay honest as the models get bigger?
+My current research and engineering work centers on evaluating and controlling learned systems in production.
+The common thread is simple: as models become more capable, the surrounding harness, measurement, and operating loop become more important.

+Recent work includes LLM robustness, coding-agent evaluation, agent harness design, LLM-as-judge systems, multilingual NLP, retrieval, model compression, and production ML systems.

 ## Current interests

 - **Unified views of machine learning**: cases where spectral methods, probabilistic models, kernels, and neural networks collapse to the same underlying object (similarity, message passing, KL divergence).
-- **Evaluation**: measurement design, LLM-as-judge methods, and the long tail of *the metric went up but the product got worse*.
+- **Evaluation**: measurement design, LLM-as-judge methods, agent trajectory evaluation, and the long tail of *the metric went up but the product got worse*.
 - **Agents and planning**: how learned decision-makers behave in adversarial or long-horizon settings, and what loop-level tooling they need.